These settings define the generic settings for the myDBR installation. The installation defines an instance of myDBR

 The computer where the reporting database is located.
-Hostname or an IP address.
+This can be a hostname or an IP address.

-If the connection is using TCP/IP port, it is defined here.
+If the connection is using a TCP/IP port, it is defined here.

 Name of the database containing the mydbr objects.